-The Programme is supported by the WMO Space Programme Office, who acts as a WMO focal point for satellite matters and maintains active relationship with a number of programmes and international bodies in this area.
-The Office is part of the Observing and Information Sytems Department (OBS), WMO Integrated Global Observing Systems Branch (WIGOS), and includes one Space-Based Observing System Division (SBOS) and the Satellite Data Utilization Divsion (SDU).
+The Programme is supported by the WMO Space Programme Office (SAT), which acts as the WMO focal point for satellite matters and maintains active relationship with a number of programmes and international bodies in this area.
+The Office is part of the Observing and Information Sytems Department (OBS), WMO Integrated Global Observing Systems Branch (WIGOS), and includes the Space-Based Observing System Division (SBOS) and the Satellite Data Utilization Divsion (SDU).

 WMO Members contribute to the WMO Space Programme through the activities of their respective space agencies and through the work of their experts and training centres.

 The Commission for Basic Systems (CBS) has the lead role for the WMO Space Programme, in full consultation with the other technical commissions.
 CBS leadership relies on WMO Member technical expertise provided primarily through the CBS Open Programme Area Group for Integrated Observing Systems (OPAG-IOS) and its Expert Team on Satellite Systems (ET-SAT), and Inter-Programme Expert Teams on Satellite Utilization and Products (IPET-SUP) and on Observing System Design and Evolution (IPET-OSDE).
 The OPAG-IOS makes recommendations to CBS biennially.
 CBS reports annually to the WMO Executive Council through the report of the president of CBS.

 A formal dialogue is established with environmental satellite agencies through the WMO Consultative Meetings on High-level Policy on Satellite Matters (CM), which provide advice and guidance on policy-related matters and maintain a high-level overview of the WMO Space Programme.

 Within OPAG-IOS the two Expert Teams ET-SAT and IPET-SUP are specifically addressing satellite matters:

 The Inter-Programme Expert Team on Satellite Utilization and Products (IPET-SUP) is composed of representatives of satellite data users and trainers from WMO Members

 The Expert Team on Satellite Systems (ET-SAT) is composed of representatives of space agencies contributing to the WMO Integrated Global Observing System (WIGOS)

 Relations with partners